-Interception is the most technically advance in Payday.
+Interception is the most technically advanced map in Payday 2.
 Because it is set on a moving train all enemies had to be flown in by helicopter, I also added cars on the side of the train and various other enemies to create more intense combat.
 The layout of the train is randomised and is different each time you play it.
 This created a very complex navigation for the AI but in the end it turned out great.
 It is a relatively short map but also one of the most intense maps in Payday.

 The design and scripting I created together with one of the other level designers on Payday.

 The payday gang gets tasked with a revenge job in the famous Scarface mansion, sneak in or go guns blazing!

 Scarface mansion is as it sounds based on Tony Montanas mansion from the movie ”Scarface”.
 It was a challenge to create a map that is based on such an iconic location and that also works well both in stealth and combat.
 The result is a over the top revenge job with lots of cocaine and money sprinkled in…

 The return of a classic from Payday: The heist.
 The gang has to attack an armoured convoy to retrieve the gold that it is carrying.